AIMath-Lab/MathematicalWriting/README.md

 **WHY do we write an introduction?** The introduction is the most critical section because it **informs** the reader by providing a clear, comprehensive overview of our work, its context, and its significance, and it **persuades** the reader (and possibly the referee) that our paper is worthy of their full attention and represents a valuable contribution to the field.

-**HOW to write an introduction?** The fifth most viewed TED talk is "How great leaders inspire action" by Simon Sinek [sinek2009] with over 69 million views.
+**HOW do we write an introduction?** The fifth most viewed TED talk is "How great leaders inspire action" by Simon Sinek [sinek2009] with over 69 million views.
 He develops a framework called the Golden Circle that great organizations and leaders think, act, and communicate based on.

 We organize our introduction using Simon Sinek's Golden Circle framework.
 The core idea behind this framework is to promote an idea, product, or result by first explaining the **WHY**, then the **HOW**, and finally the **WHAT**.
 Most people know what they do; some know how they do it, but only a few know why they do it.
 Explaining our work in the order of **WHY**, **HOW**, and **WHAT** not only helps us to understand the purpose, process, and results of our research but also persuades others to care about it.